AnasAGc/data-structures-and-algorithms-1/Data-Structures/linked-list/README.md

 3. includes : Big o is O(n) for now, but it's going to be O(1) in the future

 4. str: Big O is O(n), we are looping over the linked list

+# API

+this project has several functionalities, including:

+1. insert method is for when the user wants to insert a value at the beginning of the Linked list.

+2. the append is for if the user wants to insert a value at the end of the Linked list.

+3. the str method prints a string containing all the elements inside the linked list in an organized matter.

+4. include method checks if the value is in the linked list or not